DS202-at-ISU/lab-2-lab2_team14/README.md

 options(scipen = 0) # Resetting option to default
 ```

-The main variable “Sale Price” ranges from 1 to 20.5 million dollars.
+The main variable “Sale Price” ranges from 1 dollar to 1.2 million
+dollars.
 When looking at a histogram of “Sale Price”, we see that the
-overwhelming majority of the data is contained within the first three
+data has a unimodal shape with a slight right skew.
+There are some
-bins, and the rest of the data is contained within two bins on the
+outliers towards the higher end of the range, suggesting that our data
-higher side of the range of “Sale Price”.
-It is odd that there are so
+has values that could potentially alter further analysis.
+Besides those
-many possible values for “Sale Price” that don’t have any observations
+outliers, most of the data seems to be distributed close to the mean,
-to match, leaving us with a lot of empty space in the plot.
+which is around 250 thousand dollars.

 4. Pick a variable that might be related to the main variable.
 What is
     the range of that variable?
 Plot/describe the pattern.
 What is it’s